 Over the years many influential anglers have been Society members, including John Goddard, Bernard Venables, Jack Hargreaves, Sir Michel Hordern, H Cholmondeley Pennell and Alfred Jardine.
 Halford fished Society waters as a guest, while Skues invented modern nymph fishing on what is now one of our stretches of the Itchen.

 Continuing their pursuit of knowledge and sense of fellowship, the Society maintains a unique collection of fishing records, archives and memorabilia dating back to our foundation, and offers members:

-Three main meetings (including an AGM) every year, where we enjoy talks and presentations by experts, lively debate and a convivial lunch.
+- Two main meetings every year, where we enjoy talks and presentations by experts, lively debate and a convivial lunch.
 We hold our AGM online

-Riverside workshops on a range of topics from invertebrate sampling to chalk stream technique and grayling tactics
+- Riverside workshops on a range of topics from invertebrate sampling to chalk stream technique, grayling tactics and fly fishing for pike

-Members can keep in touch through the Society’s user-friendly intranet, with its Forum, news, calendar of events, library, and reports on river conditions, hatches and effective fly patterns – designed for use on all devices from desktops to smartphones.
+Members can keep in touch through the Society’s user-friendly intranet, with its Forum, news, calendar of events, library, museum, and reports on river conditions, hatches and effective fly patterns – designed for use on all devices from desktops to smartphones.
 Members can also access real time information about the fishing across all our fisheries from our LogBook system which crunches the numbers produced by our online catch returns.

 The Society, which incorporated in 2019, is led by an elected president who chairs a Board picked for its expertise in such fields as fisheries management, property, law, finance, science and communication.